Health Professional Resources

 A twice yearly newsletter for people with AS providing the latest information on the research, treatment and management of AS.
 Ideal for AS clinics.
 AS News is free of charge to health professionals - put your name on the mailing list by completing the form at the bottom of the page

 NASS branch network for hydrotherapy and physiotherapy

-If you are interested in setting up a branch in your area please contact Maddy Randall, our Branch and Policy Development Manager on 020 8948 9117 or by email for information and assistance.
+If you are interested in setting up a branch in your area please contact Laura Richards, our Branch Development Officerby email for information and assistance.